Landsborough

 The level of residential development activity in Landsborough was found to be higher than 90% of real estate markets across the country

-Recent construction consists of approximately 90.0% detached houses and 10.0% medium to high-density housing, maintaining Landsborough's traditional low-density character with a focus on family homes appealing to those seeking space.
-The area has about 91 people per dwelling approval, indicating an expanding market.
-Future projections estimate that Landsborough will add around 21,421 residents by 2041.
-Current development appears well-suited to future needs, supporting steady market conditions without extreme price pressure.
+Recent construction consists of 90.0% detached houses and 10.0% medium to high-density housing, maintaining the area's traditional low density character focused on family homes.
+The population stands at approximately 91 people per dwelling approval, indicating an expanding market.
+Future projections estimate Landsborough will add 21,122 residents by 2041.
+Current development appears well-suited to meet future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development